wp-plugins/squirrly-seo/readme.txt

 * Fixed keyword saving for main domain optimization
 * Changed the blog limit and optimization limit for the free account
 * Added the weekly SEO audit for all accounts
-* Added unique SEO (title and description) for the author and category pages

 = 2.1.0 =
 * Added Squirrly Live Assistant for both Visual and HTML editors